dodosaurus/endurance-legends/README.md

 - [x] implement navbar with logo <-> name and avatar (we have pictures from sign up)
 - [x] synchronize button for fetching newest activities (+ anti spam protection = disabling button while fetching), add icon instead
 - [x] /collection page; based on owned cardIds on user, list first in some table owned cards/maybe also not owned with some grayed out rows for ex.
+- [x] rework opening to not route segment but to drawer without path, opening should one be action on form
+- [x] implement rarity randomizer (so we add some modifier to algorithm and rare cards will appear more often uncommon > rare > epic > legendary)

 ## TODO

+- [ ] dispalying and somehow holding last cards acquired in drawer, wiht dashboard still being most recent
 - finalize prototype engine
   - [ ] prepare button for Buy & Open booster, server action behind it and rerouting to booster opening
   - [ ] /booster page; just some 3 card-like divs (shadcn card) with some data = representation of card
   - [ ] need activity generator for testing and test adding new activities and changing of distances and coins
+- [ ] after opened pack we need to update frontend coins status immidiately
 - [ ] caching on server action (revalidatePath by tags?)
 - earnings
   - activity table should be substited by Earnings table, which will also list besides activites (+coins), new user bonus (+coins), spendings on boosters (-coins)